HRR47-Food-E/photo-carousel-service/README.md

 > Data will be generated for 10 million primary records and saved to a CSV file in server/database/__data/

-From within the root directory of the repo, run this command to generate the data.
+From within the server/database/__data directory, run this command to generate the data.
 This process should not take longer than 15 minutes.

 ```sh
 npm run generate